Please ensure Javascript is enabled for purposes of website accessibility

 How supported by Reed have you felt to work towards your EDIB goals?

-Early on in my life at Reed, my manager saw that not only did I have passion for all things EDI&B, but I had skills and experience in the field.
+Early on in my life at Reed, my manager saw that not only did I have passion for all things inclusion, but I had skills and experience in the field.
 She supported, nurtured and encouraged this.
 She pushed me to speak up and lead conversations.
 Her confidence in me truly counteracted the imposter syndrome.
 This was not a one off.
 Successive managers and directors within Reed have not only encouraged me to keep striving forward, but they have also supported me by amplifying my voice, investing in my training, and championing my work.

 What are your hopes for progress within I&B for Reed in the future?